 The Decoding capability information includes parameters that stay constant for the lifetime of a Video Bitstream, which in IETF terms can translate to the lifetime of a session.
-Decoding capability informations can include profile, level, and sub-profile information to determine a maximum complexity interop point that is quaranteed to be never exceeded, even if splicing of video sequences occurs within a session.
-It further optionally includes constraint flags, which indicate that the video bitstream will be constraint in the use of certain features as indicated by the values of those flags.
+Decoding capability informations can include profile, level, and sub-profile information to determine a maximum complexity interop point that is guaranteed to be never exceeded, even if splicing of video sequences occurs within a session.
+It further includes constraint flags, which can optionally be set to indicate that the video bitstream will be constraint in the use of certain features as indicated by the values of those flags.
 With this, a bitstream can be labelled as not using certain tools, which allows among other things for resource allocation in a decoder implementation.